man455/wordpress-job-manager/readme.txt

 * FIXED: Code cleanup, to conform more closely with [WordPress Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards)
 * FIXED: Job Lists not obeying Display End Date
 * FIXED: Default Application Form had an incorrect data entry
+* FIXED: Bug in file naming for downloading applicant files

 = 0.4.8 =
 * FIXED: Timeout problem on Application List page, if there are less than 5 applications